 Unfortunately, cancer in pets is just as common as it is in people.
-In fact, one in four dogs will be diagnosed with some form of cancer in their lifetime.
-One in five cats will be affected.
+In fact, one in four dogs will be diagnosed with some form of cancer in their lifetime, while one in five cats will be affected.
 While many other pet species can get cancer, dogs and cats are more likely to get it than any other animal.
-If you own either species, please continue reading to gain a little more knowledge on what you should be looking for.
-If you have any questions about your specific breed or species, contact us and we will help you the best we can!
+Whether you have a new puppy or an old cat, it is so important to know and understand how cancer can affect their life before it is too late.
+The best treatment is prevention!

 Let’s start at the beginning with what cancer is and how it can manifest in your pet.
 In all types of cancer, some of the body’s cells begin to divide without stopping, and then spread into other tissues.
-Due to the rapid cell increase, a majority of these cells become abnormal, which will then form a lump called a tumor.
+Due to the rapid cell increase, a majority of these cells become abnormal, which will then form a lump, called a tumor.
 Tumors, or neoplasm, are clumps of abnormal cells that continue to grow and divide with no control, causing damage to the body’s functions.
 Under the umbrella of tumors, there are two types: benign and malignant.

 - Benign tumors are not cancerous, and are contained in a specific area of the body.
 They do not generally infect other areas than where they began.

 Another very common type of cancer is osteosarcoma, commonly known as bone cancer.
 Osteosarcoma is more common in dogs than cats.
-This type of cancer is extremely painful, as the tumor attacks an animal’s skeleton.
+This type of cancer is extremely painful, as the tumor attacks an animal’s bones and joints.
 Typically, it is found in the limbs, but the tumor is not exclusive to that area.
 Surrounding the affected bones, the related tissues, muscles, and organs can be very negatively affected.
 Signs of osteosarcoma are not definite, but typically, the bone will swell, causing severe pain.
 The bones will also become very weak and could lead to breaks or fractures.
-Immediately seek advice from your vet if you notice any lameness or abnormal walking.
+Immediately seek advice from your vet if you notice any lameness, swelling, or abnormal walking.

-Please keep in mind that there are multiple possibilities when it comes to what causes cancer, and often no certainty.
+Because cancer is so varied from case to case, there are multiple possibilities when it comes to what causes cancer, and often no certainty.
 The section below simply addresses possible causes, not definitive ones.
 If you have any questions or concerns, reach out to a trusted vet for answers.

 As you begin your search for a family pet, find out as much as you can about its family health history.
-Doing so enables you to be aware of possible health issues and can also inspire you to take prevention steps.
+Doing so prepares you for future health issues and can also inspire you to take prevention steps.
 Breed type also plays a factor in whether your pet has a genetic predisposition for cancer, as some breeds are more prone to getting it in their lifetime than others.
 In dogs, German Shepherd, Great Danes, Golden Retrievers, Bernese Mountain Dogs and Rottweilers are among the breeds having a higher incidence rate of cancer than other breeds.
 And in cats, the most susceptible breeds are Persians, Bengals, and Siamese.
 Knowing this information can really be a life saver later down the road.

 Viruses and Carcinogens

 It takes a village, so please lean on our Cloud Peak staff for support and advice.
 We want to help in any way possible, so please stop by our office if you have the time.
-If you have any questions or concerns, or need a second opinion, give us a call and we will be more than happy to help you and your companion any way we can.
+If you have any questions or need a second opinion, give us a call at (307) 347-2781 and we will be more than happy to help you and your companion.